cloudmesh/cloudmesh-cc/README.md

 each of the previous objects.
 Finally, the service itself is a FastAPI implementation of the workflow.
 Users can access this through their own devices, they can add, remove jobs, and run jobs through a graphical user interface.
+This can be seen in the @fig:workflow-uml.
 This interface can be run through command line commands as created in the `cloudmesh-cc` repository.

 ### Summary